augelvin/augelvin/README.md

 👋 Hi, I’m @augelvin

 📖 I’m a Mechanical Engineering student at OSU.
+Looking for an internship/entry level mechanical engineer full time position in the electric vehicle and/or renewable energy industry.

-📫 How to reach me ...
+📫 dermagaa@oregonstate.edu

 <!---
 augelvin/augelvin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.